-Financial Support for Sponsorship Costs
+Financial Support available for Care Providers

-- Certificate of Sponsorship (CoS) fees
+• Certificate of Sponsorship (CoS) fees

-- Immigration Skills Charge (ISC) fees
+• Immigration Skills Charge (ISC) fees

 This support is designed to ease the financial burden of international recruitment while addressing displaced workers whose employers have had their licences revoked as well as addressing workforce shortages in the care sector.